Hurricane Ivan: Florida

-As Ivan made landfall on the U.S. coastline in eastern Alabama, there was heavy damage as observed in Pensacola, Gulf Breeze, Navarre Beach, and Pensacola Beach, dwellings situated far inland, as much as 20 mi from the Gulf coast, along the shorelines of Escambia Bay, East Bay, Blackwater Bay, and Ward Basin in Escambia County and Santa Rosa County, and Fort Walton Beach, Florida on the eastern side of the storm.
+As Ivan made landfall on the U.S. coastline in eastern Alabama, the outer rainbands of Ivan produced a wind gust of 53 mph on Key West; the winds downed some tree limbs across the Florida Keys, though the number of downed trees was limited by the passage of previous hurricanes Charley and Frances.
+While passing west of the area, the hurricane produced a 1 ft storm tide.
+The mandatory evacuations prevented the delivery of products, which caused widespread fuel and food shortages at commercial establishments.
+There was heavy damage as observed in Pensacola, Gulf Breeze, Navarre Beach, and Pensacola Beach.
+Dwellings situated far inland, as much as 20 mi from the Gulf coast, along the shorelines of Escambia Bay, East Bay, Blackwater Bay, and Ward Basin in Escambia County and Santa Rosa County, and Fort Walton Beach, Florida on the eastern side of the storm.
 The area just west of Pensacola, including the community of Warrington (which includes Pensacola NAS), Perdido Key, and Innerarity Point, took the brunt of the storm.
 Some of the subdivisions in this part of the county were completely destroyed, with a few key roads in the Perdido area only opened in late 2005, over a year after the storm hit.
 Shattered windows from gusts and flying projectiles experienced throughout the night of the storm were common.
 As of December 2007, roads remained closed on Pensacola Beach because of damage from Ivan's storm surge.

 In Pensacola, the Interstate 10 Escambia Bay Bridge was heavily damaged, with as much as a quarter-mile (400 m) of the bridge collapsing into the bay.
 The causeway that carries U.S. Highway 90 across the northern part of the same bay was also heavily damaged.
 The U.S. 90 causeway reopened first; the I-10 bridge reopened, with temporary repairs, in November.
 Virtually all of Perdido Key, an area on the outskirts of Pensacola that bore the brunt of Ivan's winds and rain, was essentially leveled.
 High surf and wind brought extensive damage to Innerarity Point.

+As the storm moved through the region, an important Major League Baseball series between the Florida Marlins and Montreal Expos was moved to U.S. Cellular Field in Chicago.
+In addition, the season opener between the Tennessee Titans and Miami Dolphins was moved forward a day due to the storm.

 On September 26, 2006, over two years after Ivan struck the region, funding for the last 501 FEMA-provided trailers ran out for those living in Santa Rosa and Escambia counties.